pdoehle/swc-notes/ecology_r_man_vis.md

 surveys_plot + geom_point(alpha = 0.1, aes(color = species_id))
 ```

-* We can make boxplots using the boxplot geometry.
+* We can make box plots using the box plot geometry.

 ```r
 surveys_plot <- ggplot(data = surveys_complete, aes(x = species_id, y = weight))
 surveys_plot + geom_boxplot()
 ```

-* We can add points to our boxplot by adding another layer using the `geom_jitter` geometry.
-This gives us an idea of the number of points and their distributuion.
+* We can add points to our box plot by adding another layer using the `geom_jitter` geometry.
+This gives us an idea of the number of points and their distribution.

 ```r
 surveys_plot + geom_boxplot(alpha = 0) + geom_jitter(alpha = 0.3, color = "tomato")
 ```

-* Now our boxplots have been obscured.
+* Now our box plots have been obscured.
 Let's switch the order of the layers.

 ```r
 surveys_plot + geom_jitter(alpha = 0.3, color = "tomato") + geom_boxplot(alpha = 0)